Jason Witten: 2012 season

 After Week 3, Witten passed Ozzie Newsome for third place all-time in receiving yards among tight ends.
-In Week 8, a 29–24 loss to the New York Giants, Witten caught a career-high 18 passes for a career-high 167 yards.
+During a Week 8 29–24 loss to the Giants, Witten caught a career-high 18 passes for a career-high 167 yards.
 This is also a record for receptions by a tight end; the previous record of 15 receptions was set by Kellen Winslow in 1984.

-On November 4, in Week 9 against the Atlanta Falcons, Witten set the Cowboys' all-time receptions record of 754, surpassing Michael Irvin's previous record of 750.
+In the next game against the Atlanta Falcons, Witten set the Cowboys' all-time receptions record of 754, surpassing Michael Irvin's previous record of 750.

-On December 23, in Week 16 against the New Orleans Saints, Witten set the NFL single-season record for receptions by a tight end (103), breaking the previous record of 102 receptions, which had been set by Tony Gonzalez in 2004.
-He extended the record to 110 in the season finale.
+During Week 16 against the New Orleans Saints, Witten set the NFL single-season record for receptions by a tight end (103), breaking the previous record of 102 receptions, which had been set by Tony Gonzalez in 2004.
+Witten extended the record to 110 in the season finale.